Great Green Macaw

 Sometimes this tree is left standing alone in pastures or somewhat open areas; the macaws come in squawking flocks of up to 15, often from far distances.
 They migrate seasonally according to where they can find fruit, and the trees that they remember and need are far apart and not all within preserved areas (and instead are often on private property).
 This means that the macaws may arrive to find their food source cut down and find themselves far from another Dipteryx.
 These birds are widespread but decreasing in number.
 They usually stay at an area with fruit for a few weeks or months and move on when food becomes insufficient.

 This is just one example of many in which the survival of a species depends not simply on living in forest, or even a certain kind of forest, but particularly on another species.
-The total number of 549 Great Green Macaws in 1998 sank to just 210 by the year 2000.
+In a country like Costa Rica, the total number of 549 Great Green Macaws in 1998 sank to just 210 by the year 2000.
 The vulnerability of this species reflects the complex ecological repercussions of our actions and how dramatically important it is for us to understand the effects of our actions.

 The Great Green Macaw relies heavily on the fruit of the swamp almond tree, Dipteryx panamensis.